Tarzan’s ‘Umgawa’ Burden

 For colonialism.

-But times are changing
+But times are changing.

-Burroughs and Kipling are gone
+Burroughs and Kipling long gone,

-A new dawn rises
+A new dawn rises.

-Africa as Mother Land
+Africa as Mother Land,

 Holds promise for the whole world.

-She will rise again
+She will rise again.

 And her people will know her

-As she who gave birth
+As she who gave birth,

-And brought light into the world
+And brought light into the world,

 To remove it from darkness.